rails/rails/guides/source/action_view_helpers.md

 excerpt('This is also an example', 'an', radius: 8, omission: '<chop> ')
 #=> <chop> is also an example
 ```

-where:

-- `radius` is the number of characters to include on each side of the `phrase`.
-  If the `phrase` isn't found, `nil` is returned.
-- `ommision` is the string to be used to indicate omitted content.
-- `separator` is the string to use to separate the `phrase` from the omitted
-  content.
-Defaults to "", which treats each character as a token.

 See the [API
 Documentation](https://api.rubyonrails.org/classes/ActionView/Helpers/TextHelper.html#method-i-excerpt)